ws-22-sys-lab-xrp/naive-data-structure/README.md

 ## Remarks

-1. add insert-deletion : not best use case of XRP
+1. add insert-deletion: not best use case of XRP
-2. nvme_handle_cqe / xrp_resubmit_level_count -> constrains
+2. nvme_handle_cqe / xrp_resubmit_level_count -> constrains ✅
-3. file system - ext4 -> find a file system
+3. file system - ext4 -> find a file system ⛔️
-4. jump index -> other datastructures
+4. jump index -> other data structures 🎵
-5. moving computation closer to the device -> design complex problems
+5. moving computation closer to the device -> design complex problems  🎵
 6. bypass network
+6. research on BPF-KV to extend to multiple `nvme_submit_cmds`